-Safeguarding your home against fire
+How to safeguard your home against fire

+- Install smoke detectors.
 Installing alarms in your home is not only required by law, it’s also your first line of defence against a fire.
 Alarms should be mounted on every floor and maintained regularly.
 Don’t forget to:

 - Test your alarm monthly

-- Vacuum each unit every 6 months
+- Vacuum each unit every six months

 - Change the batteries twice a year